(Gershon Ben Keren - Sun 25th Jun)

 Terrorists watch and they learn from each other.
 In the Westminster Bridge attack (March 2017), the media reported that pedestrians were knocked off the bridge and into the water.
 A bridge acts as a funnel, that forces people into a denser group, and restricts their movement.
 Terrorists and criminals, understand and make use of funnels all the time e.g. pickpockets like targeting individuals at the top and bottom of escalators, where people bunch together and slow down.
 Understanding when you are entering a funnel is part of good situational awareness, whether it is a bridge, the top/bottom of an escalator, or a doorway, etc. These are the times to be aware of who and what is around you.
 Awareness is not just a visual skill, it is an auditory one as well – hearing a car engine, which is louder than it should be, along with shouts and screams, should help alert you to the presence of danger.
 If you couple this with walking on the side of the road where you can see oncoming traffic, you will increase your reaction/response time; a car could cross over from the other lane, behind you, however it will need time and space to do this, that can’t necessarily be guaranteed.

 There are things that the authorities can do to restrict vehicle ramming attacks, such as putting up bollards.
 In the 2007 Glasgow airport attack, security bollards stopped a car packed with explosives, from entering the terminal.
-Obviously bollards are going to be completely effective in all situations, especially where the vehicle size is of a significant weight and there is enough time and distance for it to pick up sufficient speed, etc., but even in these instances where the vehicle may continue through/past the bollards, they will have slowed it down somewhat, potentially reducing the casualty rates.
+Obviously bollards aren't going to be completely effective in all situations, especially where the vehicle size is of a significant weight and there is enough time and distance for it to pick up sufficient speed, etc., but even in these instances where the vehicle may continue through/past the bollards, they will have slowed it down somewhat, potentially reducing the casualty rates.
 In both of the recent London attacks, bollards on the bridge, and the approach to it, would have likely prevented such an attack from being successful.
 However, if these targets had been hardened in this way, it is likely that another location would have been chosen, which is why understanding when and where such attacks are likely to take place (along with where they are not), and raising our awareness accordingly is our best chance of surviving such attacks.

 Share on Facebook